undefinedfunction/undefinedfunction/README.md

 I write some stuff on LinkedIn [here](https://www.linkedin.com/in/undefinedfunction/).

 I have 2 cocker spaniels.
-They can be d1kcheads.